 - December 1, 1995

-On the fourth anniversary of his death, the library at the University of California, San Diego is renamed the Geisel Library for Geisel's generous contributions over the years.
+UCSD's library was renamed the Geisel Library for the author's generous contributions over the years.

-Geisel publishes both "The Cat in the Hat" and "How the Grinch Stole Christmas."
+Geisel published both "The Cat in the Hat" and "How the Grinch Stole Christmas."

 Supporting the war effort

 Not only did Geisel draw posters, he also commanded the Animation Department of the U.S. Army Air Forces.

 Geisel, working at an ad agency, produced a 30-page booklet for Standard Oil called "Secrets of the Deep."

 There's no better way to celebrate Dr. Seuss's birthday than reading one or more of his books.
 Maybe try one or two you haven't read before, such as "The Sneetches and Other Stories" or "Bartholomew and the Oobleck."
 Make sure to include the kids!

 Dr. Seuss lived an amazing life and his stories touched children and adults across the globe.
 There are a number of fantastic biographies that detail his long literary career.
 You might start with "Who Was Dr. Seuss?" — an illustrated biography by Janet Pascal.